Lombardimn/Lombardimn/README.md

 ## About 👨🏻‍💻

-<p style="font-size: 16px; line-height: 1.5;">I have been working in the programming world for <span style="color: #6AD9B9; border-radius: 5px; padding: 2px; font-weight: bold">+5 years</span>.
+I have been working in the programming world for <span style="color: #6AD9B9; border-radius: 5px; padding: 2px; font-weight: bold">+5 years</span>.
 Currently I work as a  <span style="color: #6AD9B9; border-radius: 5px; padding: 2px; font-weight: bold">Functional Analyst</span> and I am a  <span style="color: #6AD9B9; border-radius: 5px; padding: 2px; font-weight: bold">Full Stack Web Developer</span>.
 During my career in systems I have been fond of programming so I decided to expand my knowledge as a developer.  <span style="color: #6AD9B9; border-radius: 5px; padding: 2px; font-weight: bold">Through my experience in Data Analysis, I have acquired skills in programming, planning and complex problem solving</span>.
-If you are interested in knowing more about me you are in the right place.</p>
+If you are interested in knowing more about me you are in the right place.

 <img align='right' style='position: relative; margin-top: -70px' src="./assets/mati_avatar.png" width="230">